farcaller/gonix/README.md

 ## Building

 These bindings depend on the Nix C API, which is currently only available in nix master.
-You must pull nix from `github:nixos/nix`, and make both `nix.dev` and `pkg-config` available in your `buildInputs` for the CGO bindings to work.
+It's a moving target, and while we try to catch up, sometimes the API is broken so you must pull nix from the **same revision** that's tracked in this flake's `nix`, and make both `nix.dev` and `pkg-config` available in your `buildInputs` for the CGO bindings to work.
 Consult the `flake.nix` for an example.

 ## API Docs